vishalsoniindia/esp32_easy_upload_code/README.md

-# esp32_easy_upload_code

-## STEPS TO UPLOAD THE CODE ####
+# 🚀 ESP32 Easy Upload Tool

+A simple way to erase and upload code to your ESP32 using a batch file.

+---

+## 📌 How It Works
+The included **`esp32_upload.bat`** file will:
-*the .bat file will automatically erase the flash and uplodad the code*
+- Automatically erase the ESP32 flash memory

-1.In the Folder Click on "esp32_upload.bat"
-2.if shows "Windows Protected your PC" window then Click on "More Info" and click "RUN ANYWAY" 3.Select the COM PORT list number where your device is connected.
-4.Press enter
+- Upload your program
+- Allow quick reprogramming for multiple devices

+---

+## 🔧 Steps to Upload Code

+1. Open the folder and **double-click** `esp32_upload.bat`.
+2. If Windows shows *"Windows Protected your PC"*, click:
+   - **More Info**
+   - **Run Anyway**
+3. From the COM port list, **select the number** where your ESP32 is connected.
+4. Press **Enter** to continue.
+5. Wait until you see:
-5.You see "Flash Complete" at the END.
+   ✅ **"Flash Complete"** at the end.
-6.Press any key to Program another Device.
+6. Press **any key** if you want to program another device.

+---

+## ⚠️ Notes
+- Make sure your ESP32 is properly connected via USB.
+- Run the script with administrator privileges if you face permission issues.

+---

+✨ That’s it!
+Your ESP32 should now be running the uploaded code.